zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 ### Continue Statements
-The **continue statement** skips the remainder of a loops current iteration, re-evaluates the loop's Boolean expression, and performs the next iteration if the boolean expression is true or terminates the loop.
+The **continue statement** skips the remainder of a loop's current iteration, re-evaluates the loop's Boolean expression, and performs the next iteration if the Boolean expression is true or terminates the loop.

 As an example, suppose we had two arrays: one containing the names of cities and another with the current temperature of each city.
 The arrays are ordered